lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 # More methods,<br /> more problems

-A quick explanation to why I don't like more than one public method per object.
+A explanation to why I don't like more than one public method per object.

 I've written about this [before][1].
-If you're objects are going to have a single responsibility, why offer more than one way to perform that responsibility?
+If your objects are going to have a single responsibility why offer more than one way to perform that responsibility?

 Multiple methods per class – and by this I mean publically exposed ones – cause problems in a number of ways.

+## Multiple responsibilities

 Firstly methods should do something.
 If your class has multiple public methods it will likely be doing multiple